-The Advisory Board must be given the opportunity to review and discuss the plan.
-The Advisory Board often fulfills the agency's requirement to receive public input.
-Amendments to adjust funding are not required to go through the Advisory Board, however significant amendments such as the closing or addition of a new service must be presented to the Advisory Board.
+The Advisory Board must be given the opportunity to review, discuss, and approve the plan.
+Amendments to adjust funding are not required to go through the Advisory Board, however; significant amendments such as the closing or addition of a new service must be presented to the Advisory Board.